udacity/fend-office-hours/Web Optimization/Effective Optimizations for 60 FPS/README.md

 to force elements into their own composite layer.

 Moving all of these pizzas to its own composite layer offloads the texturing and painting to the GPU (Graphics Processing Unit) or video card freeing up the CPU.
 But if the GPU cannot handle the extra memory load, there may be even poorer performance.
 Be careful and think of the tradeoffs whenever we force our elements to get rendered on its own composite layer.
-It's crucial to test our our hacks on actual devices to make sure performance on these devices is acceptable.
+It's crucial to test our hacks on actual devices to make sure performance on these devices is acceptable.

 Here is the new timeline with the paint optimizations done: